 If you do use investing seasonality

 For example, someone who would otherwise have a 70/30 stock/bond allocation might choose to lower that to 60/40 during the unfavorable summer period, then raise it to 80/20 during the favorable winter period.
 That would give them an average allocation close to their ideal, optimized to correspond with the market's long-term statistical pattern.
-(Some readers have found that using automated versions of the strategies involved makes this semi-annual switching process easier.)
+(Some readers have found that using automated versions of the SMI strategies makes this semi-annual switching process easier.)

 Another idea that has been popular with readers in the past is to switch a portion of their portfolio back and forth between a more aggressive strategy, like Upgrading, and a more conservative one, like DAA.
 Along those same lines, some might choose to pare back their Sector Rotation allocation during an unfavorable period such as this.